imodeljs/itwin-connector-sample/README.md

       - Delete the data in the iModel
       - Remove the the source data item's Id from the mappings

-In case of cobie connector, the above algorithm implemented inside the [align method of DataAligner](https://github.com/imodeljs/itwin-connector-sample/src/DataAligner.ts)
+In case of COBie connector, the above algorithm implemented inside the [align method of DataAligner](https://github.com/imodeljs/itwin-connector-sample/src/DataAligner.ts)

 ## Execution Sequence
 The ultimate purpose of a connector is to synchronize an iModel with the data in one or more source documents.
-That involves not only converting data but also authroization, communicating with an iModel server, and concurrency control. iModel.js defines a framework in which the connector itself can focus on the tasks of extraction, alignment, and change-detection.
+That involves not only converting data but also authorization, communicating with an iModel server, and concurrency control. iModel.js defines a framework in which the connector itself can focus on the tasks of extraction, alignment, and change-detection.
 The other tasks are handled by classes provided by iModel.js.
 The framework is implemented by the BridgeRunner class.
 A BridgeRunner conducts the overall synchronization process.
 It loads and calls functions on a connector at the appropriate points in the sequence.
 The process may be summarized as follows:

 - BridgeRunner: [Opens a local briefcase copy](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/backend/IModelDb.md) of the iModel that is to be updated.
 - Import or Update Schema